HumanIntelligenceStudio/GPTMemory/Dan Macdonald.md

 ## `DFM` — Deep Focus Mode

 **Primary Function:** Mutes all non-priority loops.
 Blocks stimuli, locks target thread.
 Executes only.

+**System Feedback:**
+🎯 Deep Focus Mode Locked
+All background noise disabled.
+Only what matters is in scope.
+This is your build zone — protect it.

+---

 ---